 Amazon would like to see a Marketplace where customers can find the lowest prices that result from a very competitive environment.
 When sellers competing against each other to sell the same products, Amazon correctly assumes that customers will benefit.
 The problem with this principle of microeconomics is that it does not take into account branding, which is a key factor of business success.

 There is little evidence that Amazon wishes to deal with unauthorized sellers and dropshippers since they will boost overall sales.
 The Amazon Brand Registry feature offers a slight method of protection that is not effective for sellers who list more than 10 products tagged with unique Amazon Standard Identification Numbers (ASINs).

 If you are a merchant who is interested in protecting your brand, you only want to deal with sellers whom you feel confident will handle your products according to your rules.
 Additionally, you want to make sure you are not falling prey to slippery dropshippers who are willing to dilute your brand for pennies on the dollar.
-What your business needs in this regard is Brandlox, a real-time monitoring and notification systems that alerts you when unauthorized sellers are trying to piggyback on your products.
+What your business needs in this regard are Brandlox, a real-time monitoring and notification systems that alert you when unauthorized sellers are trying to piggyback on your products.

 Depending on the Brandlox subscription level you choose, you may also generate cease-and-desist legal notices such as the one Canon sent to counterfeiters.
 To learn more about the advantages of Brandlox, contact a retail security professional today.